uos/lvr2/README.md

 localization.

 This software is under permanent development and runs under Linux and MacOS.
-A Windows version will be made avialable soon.
+A Windows version will be made available soon.

 COMPILATION